dwukropeknawias/digital_assistant_mushrooms/README.md

 # Digital Assistan Mushrooms

 ## Project information
-File from google collab about used by this application.
+File from google collab used by mobile application which recognises mushrooms based on a photo taken by the phone.